GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/protect.md

 ## Protect the server process

-Sometimes, the OS could kill the `wasmedge` process on the GaiaNet node if it consumes too much resources.
+Sometimes, the OS could kill the `wasmedge` process on the Gaia node if it consumes too much resources.
 For production servers, you should protect the server process.

 ## Use Supervise